Adversarial Dual-Student with Differentiable Spatial Warping for Semi-Supervised Semantic Segmentation: Related Works

 \subsection{Semi-supervised Semantic Segmentation}

 Compared with image classification, semi-supervised semantic segmentation is far more difficult and complex and also has two main lines.
-One line exploits consistency regularization \cite{french2019semi}, mainly based on mean-teacher framework.
+One line exploits consistency regularization, \cite{yun2019cutmix,french2019semi,olsson2020classmix} focuses on different perturbation strategies, \cite{ouali2020semi,chen2021semi,liu2022perturbed} focuses on the architecture of consistency training.
 The other line aims to encourage network to make confident predictions on unlabeled data.
 The work in \cite{souly2017semi,hung2018adversarial} uses an additional discriminator to select real enough predictions as pseudo labels.
-The work in \cite{feng2020semi} proposes dynamic self-training strategy to improve quality of pseudo labels.
+The work in \cite{feng2020semi,yang2022st++,fan2022ucc} uses dynamic self-training strategy to improve quality of pseudo labels.
 The work in \cite{mendel2020semi} uses an correction network to correct segmentation network’s prediction.
+The works in \cite{zhang2020robust} and \cite{zhang2020robust1} modify the segmentation network with self-attention module and apply spectral normalization to the GAN discriminator to improve the stability of the semi-supervised training.
+The work in \cite{chen2020digging} proposes a two-branch network to encode strong and pseudo label spaces respectively, which could well utilize pseudo-labels.
+Besides learning from pseudo labels, \cite{alonso2021semi} and \cite{zhou2021c3} utilize pixel-level contrastive learning to further improve the segmentation performance.
 In addition, \cite{papandreou2015weakly, li2018weakly, lee2019ficklenet, ibrahim2020semi, ouali2020semi} combines semi-supervised and weakly-supervised semantic segmentation, \cite{kalluri2019universal, ouali2020semi} combines semi-supervised semantic segmentation and domain adaption.
 And there are some works \cite{sedai2017semi, chartsias2018factorised, cui2019semi, li2020self, hang2020local} designed for semi-supervised medical image segmentation.
 Recently, \cite{mittal2019semi} combines the two lines via adding a multi-label mean teacher branch into the model proposed in \cite{hung2018adversarial} to further extent the mean teacher framework.
 In this work, we combine the two lines via proposing an Adversarial Dual-Student framework.
 We design a segmentation stabilization consistency to obtain robust consistency, and introduce dual-discriminator to implicitly exploit unlabeled data.